hezion15272/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 file 0-memset.c writes a function that fills memory with a constant byte.

 file 1-memcpy.c creates a function that copies memory area.

+file 2-strchr.c creates a function that locates a character in a string.